 Watch the video:

 Today the company roasts and grinds a batch from one farm or cooperative at a time, creating distinctive chocolate bars with fine-tuned discipline.
-We watched the process, and tasted from their cafe before walking on.
+We watched the process, and tasted more of the best local food tour before walking on.

 Dinner counter inside the Bi-Rite Market